-87.0 CitizensResidents' Rights
+7.0 Residents' Rights

 Members of the public have a number of rights in their dealings with the Council.
 Some of these are legal rights, whilst others depend on the Council's own processes.
-Where members of the public use specific council services, for example as a parent of a school pupil or as a council tenant, they may have additional rights.
+Where members of the public use specific council services, they may have additional rights.
 These are not covered in this Constitution.

-CitizensResidents have the rights to:
+Residents have the rights to: